GlobalUy/workflows/README.md

 ### SonarQube Scan

-Generates a code coverage report and push it to SonarQube.
+Generate and upload a code coverage report to SonarQube.

 ```yaml
 jobs: